D-a-rt/d-art.fixed-price/README.md

 }
 ```

-A `drop` is slightly different than a fied price sale.
+A `drop` is slightly different than a fixed price sale.

 The main differences are :